braintelligencePL/online-store-clean-architecture/README.md

 ##### `AppExceptionHandler` from `app`.

 This is our infrastructure.
 We map models from domain to infrastructure.
 We create JSON response with `ResponseEntity`.
-For example we map domain HttpStatus (from **zalando-problem** library) to infrastructure HttpStatus (from **spring-web** framework).
+For example we map domain HttpStatus (from **zalando-problem**) to infrastructure HttpStatus (from **spring-web**).

 <br>